 The first stop on your Croatian escapade is Opatija.
-Located in Kvarner Bay on the Northern Adriatic, Opatija possesses magnificent luxury villas, dazzling neoclassic and art nouveau hotels located in luxuriously trimmed gardens and parks.
+Located in Kvarner Bay on the Northern Adriatic, Opatija possesses magnificent luxury villas, dazzling neoclassic as well as art nouveau hotels located in luxuriously trimmed gardens and parks.

 Enjoy a spectacular day tour of the Istrian peninsula.
 See the numerous hills covered in beautiful vineyards and olive trees with picturesque quaint towns sitting atop.
 Here, you will visit the medieval hilltop town of Motovun.
-Sitting above the Mirna River valley, this picturesque town overlooks vineyards and the incredible Motovun forest.
-This is where you will find the incredibly delicious black and white truffles.
+Sitting above the Mirna River valley, this picturesque town overlooks vineyards as well as the incredible Motovun forest.
+Motovun is where you will find the incredibly delicious black and white truffles.

 Following the scenic route to the seaside, you will reach Porec and visit, The Euphrasian Basilica.
 This iconic landmark and UNESCO World Heritage site is one of the most famous religious monuments.
-Check out the atrium, baptistery and episcopal palace.
+Additionally, check out the atrium, baptistery and episcopal palace.

 The next stop on your idyllic getaway to Croatia is none other than the spectacular Plitvice Lakes National Park.
 This tranquil national park showcases an impressive collection of waterfalls, a gallery of sixteen lakes formed by natural dams of travertine, and an incredible diversity of wildlife.
 Plitvice Lakes have been on the UNESCO World Natural Heritage list since 1979.
 You’ll soon see why!